abinit/abinit/doc/tutorial/gwr1.md

 print(df_dirgaps)

 # This function is used to sort the GWR.nc files by the number of minimax points
-# The doc string is used as xlabel.
+# The doc string will be used as xlabel.

 def sortby(gwr):
     r"""$N_\tau$"""
     return gwr.params["gwr_ntau"]